remiteeple/your-first-minute-on-a-server/README.md

 > Why use this when there's "X"?

-You have freewill, I just provide the guide.
-If there is a better, more up to date, or more concise guide then feel free to link it for other users benefit.
+You have free will, I just provide the guide.
+If there is a better, more up-to-date, or more concise guide then feel free to link it for other user's benefit.
 I created this guide to help collate my information and learn a little more about various security procedures.

 > Who are you?